rjoberon/dsat/_posts/2005-03-26-decoding-the-city-database.markdown

     -   Bytes 18-24: always 0

-Note: Bytes 1-4, 12 and 17 are geographically independent, i.e. the
-values have nothing to do with the location of the cities.
+Note: Bytes 1-4, 12 and 17 are geographically independent, that is, the values have nothing to do with the location of the cities.

 ### some sample data